Splash-Inc/dynamic-popup/readme.md

 # Dynamic Popup

-A tooltip that's triggered by click event on target.
-Target can be any element.
-DynamicPopup relocate itself depending on the viewport's bounds.
+A tooltip with a fully customizable content and style.
+It's triggered by click event on the target you specify.
+It'll relocate itself if it overflows the user's viewport.

 [Live Demo](http://codepen.io/pavlovsk/pen/epBKeK)